Rangers vs. Padres Player Props Betting Odds

 MLB Props Today: San Diego Padres

-- The Padres will send Joe Musgrove (9-3) to the mound for his 17th start this season.
+- Yu Darvish (7-7) will take to the mound for the Padres and make his 19th start of the season.

-- Musgrove has pitched five or more innings in 14 straight games and will look to extend that streak.
+- Darvish has started 18 games this season, and he's lasted five or more innings 16 times.
+He averages 5.6 innings per appearance.

-- He has three appearances with no earned runs allowed in 16 chances this season.
+- He has two appearances this season with zero earned runs allowed out of his 18 chances this season.

 |Opponent